MatthieuVeillon/javascriptjourney/content/blog/this/index.md

 The Call Site is the location in the code where a function is called.

 As a general rule the call stack provides you the call site.
-The call site of a function you're breaked on, will be located in the previous line of the call stak you're inspecting.
+The call site of a function you're breaked on, will be located in the previous line of the call stack you're inspecting.

 ```javascript
 function bar() {